matt-daneshvar/laravel-survey/readme.md

 ```

 ### Views
-Out of the box this package comes with boilerplate Bootstrap 4.0 views
+This package comes with boilerplate Bootstrap 4.0 views
 to display the surveys and some basic question types.
-These views are meant to be used only as samples, and
+These views are meant to serve as examples, and
-are not expected to replace your views in production.
+may not be sufficient for your final use case.
-To display survey in a card, include the `card` partial in your views.
+To display a survey in a card, include the `survey` partial in your views:

 ```blade
 @include('survey::standard', ['survey' => $survey])